 “I practice biodynamics.
 I intervene according to the lunar calendar, to spread preparations, herbal teas, plant extractions.
 For the past four years I’ve used hydrosols (floral waters) in complement.
 This different approach is sufficient to contain the various diseases and parasites.” ~Jacques Maillet, translated by Jill Barth.

 A couple of points here.
-Biodynamics are, essentially, in addition to organic and sustainable practices.
+Biodynamics is, essentially, in addition to organic and sustainable practices.
 Maillet, for example, is certified organic.
-The bio business, that is on top of avoiding the use of chemicals.
+The biodynamics business, that is on top of avoiding the use of chemicals.
 Biodynamics is a body of concepts codified by a scientist and philosopher named Rudolf Steiner (1861-1925).
 In the words of the Biodynamic Association:

 “Steiner came to the conclusion that western civilization would gradually bring destruction to itself and the earth if it did not begin to develop an objective understanding of the spiritual world and its interrelationship with the physical world.
 Steiner’s spiritual-scientific methods and insights have given birth to practical holistic innovations in many fields, including education, banking, medicine, psychology, the arts and, not least, agriculture.”